ferrocene/ferrocene/src/entities-and-resolution.rst

       :t:`candidate container type`.

    #. :dp:`fls_tfjm27ydiake`
-      If such a :t:`candidate indexed field` exists, then the :t:`field access expression` resolves to that
-      :t:`candidate indexed field` and :t:`field resolution` stops.
+      If such a :t:`candidate indexed field` exists and is visible at the point of the :t:`field access expression`, then the :t:`field access expression` resolves to that :t:`candidate indexed field` and :t:`field resolution` stops.

 :dp:`fls_p6hgoqo0kcx`
 :t:`Field resolution` of a :t:`field access expression` with a